maxjerdee/matrix-count/README.md

 - Fixed sum of entries in blocks of matrix. (number of edges between prescribed groups) [Not yet implemented]

-We also include methods for estimating the number of non-negative integer matrices with a given row sum and column sum as described in [Jerdee, Kirkley, Newman (2022)](https://arxiv.org/abs/2209.14869).
+We also include methods for estimating the number of asymmetric integer matrices with a given row sum and column sum as described in [Jerdee, Kirkley, Newman (2022)](https://arxiv.org/abs/2209.14869).
 [Not yet implemented]